-Trade Partner Daily Huddle Part 1
+Trade Partner Daily Huddle Part 1 Part 2 Part 3

 Over the past 2 years, I have had the pleasure of working with Kerr Interiors, a finishing trade partner in Edmonton.
 Kerr is a progressive, Lean thinking company who, like many others, has been challenged with the implementation of Lean at the construction site.
 They have made some Lean gains in their shop and office but were having limited uptake with Lean in the field.
 The company is well structured and has a leader who built a company culture that is well-suited for our Lean implementation.
 They provided their field leader with the tools and information required to lead, and then gave them the autonomy to execute their builds.
 This blog series will explore how we used The Lean Builder to set the foundation as we built our trade partner daily huddle and visual planning and execution boards.